-It’s a foolproof recipe, and the meat stays super juicy and moist thanks to the Greek yogurt topping.
+And this is a foolproof recipe, because the meat stays super juicy and moist thanks to the Greek yogurt topping.
 It’s very forgiving, so if you accidentally forget you have this casserole in the oven, it’s not the end of the world to overcook it by a couple of minutes!

 There are so many fantastic options to complement this dish.
 Since the bold flavors of garlic and parmesan work naturally with many types of cuisine, your side dish options are plentiful.

 If you want to keep things straightforward and simple, pair this entree with steamed green vegetables like broccoli or green beans.
 For a silky-smooth side, consider making a homemade squash puree.
 You can also add a starch, like pasta, mashed potatoes, white rice, or a hunk of crusty garlic bread.

 One thing to note about this recipe is that the meat releases a bit of liquid as it cooks.
 If you end up with a little extra in the bottom of the pan, don’t worry, because it will not impact the flavor or final texture of the dish.